<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=763709103798427&amp;ev=PageView&amp;noscript=1">

 You've probably heard that print is dead.
 But is it really, truly dead?
 Not at all.

 True, it may not be the best idea to quit your job as a brand manager to start a newspaper company.
-Print advertising revenue has decreased by 68% since 2003, with media companies shifting their focus to display advertising as the new "bread and butter."
+Print advertising revenue has decreased by about 68% since 2003, with media companies shifting their focus to digital advertising as the new "bread and butter."
+In 2003, print advertising revenue for newspapers in the U.S. was around $46 billion.
+By 2023, this figure had further declined, with print advertising spending expected to decrease by an additional 7.1% in 2023 alone (Editor and Publisher).

 However, print marketing is a different story, especially when it comes to the value of printed materials for marketing on a local level.
 In fact, for distributed brands in countless industries print is still important, and potentially even vital.